-AQ.3-1 Clean Construction Equipment: The Applicant shall ensure that all grading and construction equipment greater than 100 bhp be certified to meet U.S. EPA Tier 4 interim or equipped with CARB Level 3 diesel particulate filters (DPF) that has been verified by CARB as compatible with the engine via Executive Order for each device and utilizing the CARB Diesel Emission Control Strategies Verification Procedures (http://ww2.arb.ca.gov/our-work/programs/verification-procedure-use-strategies-control-emissions-diesel-engines)the Verification Procedure, Warranty and In-Use Compliance Requirements for In-Use Strategies to Control Emissions from Diesel Engines, or equivalent, to achieve an 85 percent reduction in diesel particulate emissions from an uncontrolled engine.
+AQ.3-1 Clean Construction Equipment: The Applicant shall ensure that all grading and construction equipment greater than 100 bhp be Tier 4 interim or equipped with CARB Level 3 diesel particulate filters (DPF), or equivalent, to achieve an 85 percent reduction in diesel particulate emissions from an uncontrolled engine.
 Stickers shall be adhered to equipment that demonstrates compliance.